Lunalectric/windows-hack-demo/README.md

 This folder contains Terraform automation code to provision the following:

 - **AWS VPC**
-- **Kali Linux AWS EC2 Instance** - This instance is provisioned for the demonstration of the container-escape and windows hack.
+- **Kali Linux AWS EC2 Instance** - This instance is provisioned for the demonstration of the windows hack.
 - **Windows 2016** - This instance is provisioned for the demonstration of the Windows Hack and Printnightmare vulnerability. (ami-0808d6a0d91e57fd3 in eu-central-1)

 ### Prerequsites